Cymraeg

 Ensuring consistency in end of Key Stage 3 assessments

-While we intend to remove the requirements to moderate end of Key Stage 3 assessments to create more flexibility for secondary schools, we strongly advise that practitioners ensure a consistent approach for their learners.
+With the removal of requirements to moderate end of Key Stage 3 assessments to create more flexibility for secondary schools, we strongly advise that practitioners ensure a consistent approach for their learners.
 This does not mean that a separate process should be put in place, but rather that practitioners participate in professional discussions within the school to ensure consistency in the way learners are assessed and levels are awarded at the end of Key Stage 3.

 To support these discussions, practitioners may wish to refer to the guidance provided for national curriculum subjects.
 Each document includes examples of learners’ work to exemplify the descriptions outlined in the level descriptors and illustrate how to use them to provide learners with an end of Key Stage 3 level.